jgomezpe/sgoal/README.md

 # sgoal
-A global optimization problem is formulated in terms of finding a point x in a subset Ω ⊆ Φ where a certain function f : Φ → R, attains is best/optimal value (minimum or maximum) [1].
+A global optimization problem is formulated in terms of finding a point x in a subset Ω ⊆ Φ where a certain function f : Φ → R, attains is best/optimal value (minimum or maximum).
 In the optimization field, Ω, Φ, and f are called the feasible region, the solution space, and the objective function, respectively.
 The optimal value for the objective function (denoted as f ∗ ∈ R) is suppose to exist and it is unique (R is a total order).

 A Stochastic Global Optimization ALgorithm (SGoal) is an iterative algorithm that generates a new candidate set of solutions (called population) from a given population using a stochastic operation